claottoni/Archaeogenomics-CBIO/source/7_VariantsCall_2022.rst

 The detected genetic variants will be stored in the ``vcf`` file.
-These genetic variations can be filtered according to some criteria using ``BCFtools``:
+The genetic variants can be filtered according to some criteria using ``BCFtools``:
 ::

   bcftools filter -O v -o filename.filtered.vcf -s LOWQUAL -i'%QUAL>19' filename.vcf